Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles

-Lengths are measured in units of the small particle diameter $a_A$, time in units of $\hat{t}=a_A^2/(\mu\epsilon)$ and temperature in units of $\hat{T}=\epsilon/k_B$.
-In the following, all observables will be given in these units.
-From Eq.\eqref{eq:eom}, one can identify a set of non-dimensional control parameters: the volume fraction $\phi$, the P{\'e}clet number $\mathrm{Pe}=v_0/a_A D_r$, quantifying activity, and the dimensionaless shear rate $\dot{\gamma}$.
-We study the system at $T=10^{-6}...10^{3}$ (most of the results presented are for $T=10^{-4}$), $\mathrm{Pe}=0,1, 3,10,30$, and a wide range of shear rates $\dot{\gamma}=10^{-7}...\, 10$ including both the linear and nonlinear response regimes.
-Keeping the activity at the aforementioned values and $D_r$ constant, ensures that the repulsive force is always several orders of magnitude larger than the self-propulsion, avoiding any possibility of a reentrant gas phase, as seen in \cite{fily2014freezing-and-phase-separation}.
-It is known that monodisperse hard ABPs above a critical $\mathrm{Pe}\approx30$ exhibit Motility-Induced Phase Separation (MIPS) \cite{wysocki2014cooperative-motion, turci2021phase-separation-and-multibody-effects-in-3D-ABP, omar2021phase-diagram-of-active-brownian-spheres}.
-Here we explore a parameter regime where our system remains homogeneous.
+Lengths are measured in units of the small particle diameter $a$, time $t$ in units of $a^2/(\mu\epsilon)$ and temperature $T$ in units of $\epsilon/k_B$.
+In the following, all observables are given in these units.
+From Eq.~\eqref{eq:eom}, one can identify a set of nondimensional control parameters: the volume fraction $\phi$, the P{\'e}clet number $\mathrm{Pe}=v_0/a D_r$, quantifying activity, and the dimensionless shear rate $\dot{\gamma}$.
+We study the system at $T=10^{-6}\ldots 10^{-3}$ (most of the results presented are for $T=10^{-4}$), $\mathrm{Pe}=0,1, 3,10,30$, and a wide range of shear rates $\dot{\gamma}=10^{-7}\ldots 10$, including both the linear and nonlinear response regimes.
+Note that the temperature unit allows to interpolate between soft and hard spheres, the latter being realized in the $T\to 0$ limit.
+With this choice of parameters and constant $D_r$, the system remains homogeneous and avoids Motility-Induced Phase Separation, which is known to occur for monodisperse hard ABPs above a critical $\mathrm{Pe}\approx30$ \cite{wysocki2014cooperative-motion, turci2021phase-separation-and-multibody-effects-in-3D-ABP, omar2021phase-diagram-of-active-brownian-spheres}.
+Also, the repulsive force is always several orders of magnitude larger than the self-propulsion to avoid a reentrant gas phase, as seen in \cite{fily2014freezing-and-phase-separation}.